AstraZeneca resumes UK trials of COVID-19 vaccine halted by patient illness

 AstraZeneca has already agreed to supply close to three billion doses to governments across the globe - more than any other vaccine project.

-The WHO’s chief scientist said the pause in the trial should serve as a “wake-up” call that there would be ups and downs in the development of a vaccine.
+The WHO’s chief scientist said the pause in the trials should serve as a “wake-up” call that there would be ups and downs in the development of a vaccine.

 “Inevitably with such a large trial there will be times when safety issues arise,” said Peter Openshaw, professor of experimental medicine at Imperial College London.